mindsmiths/docs/docs/integrations/web.md

 end
 ```

+The previous rule registers users entering their name and submitting it by pressing a button.
-On each press of a `SubmitButton`, a `Submit` event is triggered.
+With each press of a `SubmitButton`, a `Submit` event is triggered.
 You can catch a specific `Submit` event inside a rule using the defined `buttonId`, as seen in the example above.
 This type of event also contains values of all the components that have been previously filled out.
-You can access them by using the `getParamAs____()` functions, which all take the `inputId` of the component as a parameter.
+You can access them
+by using the `getParamAs____()` functions, which all take the `inputId` of the component as a parameter.

 :::info Type of the `getParamAs____()` functions